Table of Contents

 Size Matters

 A common beginner mistake is going too big too soon.
-Start small with a 4×4-foot or 4×8-foot bed.
+Start small with a 4×4-foot or 4×8-foot bed (For more design inspiration, explore our contemporary small garden ideas).
 This size is large enough to grow a nice variety of crops, but still easy to reach from all sides without stepping into the bed (which compacts the soil).

 Depth of the Bed